 State Policy | Adult Use of Marijuana Act (2016)

+In 2015, Governor Jerry Brown signed into Law the Medical Cannabis Regulation and Safety Act (MCRSA) which provided a legal framework for medical cannabis.
 The Adult Use of Marijuana Act, enacted in 2016, allows for the cultivation of cannabis in California.
-The prior year, in 2015, Governor Jerry Brown signed into Law the Medical Cannabis Regulation and Safety Act (MCRSA) which provided a legal framework for medical cannabis.

 State Policy | Medicinal & Adult-Use Cannabis Regulation & Safety Act